 The United States produces and sells a wide variety of agricultural products across the Nation.
 In terms of sales value, California leads the country as the largest producer of agricultural products (crops and livestock), accounting for almost 11 percent of the national total, based on the 2012 Census of Agriculture.
 Iowa, Texas, Nebraska, and Minnesota round out the top five agricultural-producing States, with those five representing more than a third of U.S. agricultural-output value.

-California, Iowa, Illinois, Minnesota, and Nebraska are the five States with the highest value of crop sales.
-With its large horticultural sector, California?s overall crop value of more than $30 billion in 2012 is about 75 percent higher than that of Iowa, the second-ranked State.
-In contrast to California, crop values in the next four leading States derive from grains and oilseeds, particularly corn and soybeans.
+The five states with the highest value of crop sales are California, Illinois, Minnesota, Iowa, and Nebraska.
+With its large horticultural sector, California's overall crop value of more than $33 billion (in 2017) is about 59 percent higher than that of Illinois, the second-ranked State.
+In contrast to California, crop values in the next four leading States derive from grains and oilseeds (particularly corn and soybeans).
 For other crops, Washington State typically leads the country in apple production, while Florida is the largest producer of oranges.

 Livestock production and sales occur in all 50 States.
-Texas, Iowa, California, Nebraska, and Kansas lead the country in sales value of livestock and their products.
+California, Iowa, Texas, Nebraska, and Kansas lead the country in sales value of livestock and their products.
 The cattle sector is the dominant source of value in Texas, Kansas, and Nebraska.
-Milk from cows accounts for about 57 percent of livestock-sale value in California.
+Milk from cows account for about 56 percent of livestock-sale value in California.
 Both the hog and cattle sectors are large sources of sales value in Iowa.
-North Carolina is the leading producing State of poultry and eggs, followed by Georgia.
+Since 2012, Georgia has overtaken North Carolina as the leader in poultry and egg production.

 With only a few exceptions, production of broilers (the most efficient converter of feed to meat) has outpaced growth in beef and pork production since 1990, and poultry meat has been the major meat produced and consumed in the United States since the mid-1990s.
 Total domestic per capita beef, pork, and poultry disappearance (a proxy for use) is beginning to increase again after several years of decline that reflected higher feed costs, higher retail prices, and effects of the 2007-09 economic recession.
 Exports of meats and products also continue to be an important source of demand.

-The number of milk cows in the United States generally fell in the 1980s and 1990s, but has generally risen over the past 10 years.
-Milk output has risen more than 60 percent since 1980 and now exceeds 200 billion pounds per year.
+The number of milk cows in the United States generally fell in the 1980s and 1990s but has generally risen since the early 2000s.
+Milk output has risen 70 percent since 1980 and in 2019 exceeded 218 billion pounds per year.
 Genetic developments and technological improvements underlie a pronounced upward trend in milk output per cow.
 Consolidation in the dairy sector also has facilitated efficiency gains in milk production.

-From 2000 to 2014, inflation-adjusted meat prices have reflected slower production growth as meat output responded to lower producer profits due in part to rising feed costs.
+Cattle, hog, and broiler prices have not kept pace with inflation over the past 30 years.
+Inflation-adjusted hog prices have been lower than 1990 prices from 1991 on.
+The highest inflation-adjusted cattle and broiler prices in the past 30 years were in 2014.
+(2014 inflation-adjusted hog prices were the highest they have been in the 21st century.)
+From 2000 to 2014, inflation-adjusted meat prices reflected slower production growth as meat output responded to lower producer profits due in part to rising feed costs.
 Cattle production costs, production, and prices also were affected by poor forage conditions due to lingering droughts over much of the past decade, particularly in the Southern Plains.
-As feed prices softened, however, livestock production rose in 2015, which lowered U.S. livestock prices.
+As feed prices have softened, however, livestock production has risen since 2015, lowering U.S. livestock prices.